 PA-SIIS will monitor facilities that receive COVID-19 vaccine inventory against data being reported to the PA-SIIS within 24 hours to identify those facilities that have no activities with reporting COVID-19 vaccine administration and or data quality issues.
 Notification will go out to those facilities to identify the root cause of inactivity and or data quality issues and both DOH and facility leadership will be notified.
 PA-SIIS will perform periodic checks to ensure facilities are reporting all required fields.
-Notification will go out to those facilities not reporting all required fields.
+Notification will go out to those facilities not reporting all required fields and both DOH and facility leadership will be notified.